 Resilience is one of my favorite topics to teach and one of my favorite small groups to run.
-I always include goal setting, identifying problems, coping skills, healthy habits, and positive relationships as components to being resilient.
-Here are 6 tools for teaching resilience that help bring those components and your resiliency lessons to life.
+I always include goal setting, identifying problems, coping skills, healthy habits, and positive relationships as components of resilience.
+Here are six tools for teaching resilience that help bring those components and your resiliency lessons to life.

-Games, like stacking, wobble, and balance games, require students to be mindful and patient.
-When they fall, they also provide a great visual for the concept of resilience.
+Games like stacking, wobble, and balance games require students to be mindful and patient.
+When they fall, they also provide an excellent visual for resilience.

-I also love games that take problem-solving skills, such as Rush Hour or DogPile, for teaching resilience.
-As the game progresses students can“level up” to harder challenges.
+I also love games that take problem-solving skills, such as Rush Hour or DogPile, to teach resilience.
+Students can“level up” to more complex challenges as the game progresses.
 This can lead to some wonderful debriefing discussions.

 After each game, I like to lead students through a discussion with these questions: